- NOTICE OF INFORMATION COLLECTED AND DISCLOSED

 We know that the privacy of your personal information is important to you.
-That’s why The Chesapeake Life Insurance Company, also referred to as “We,” “Our” or “Us” throughout this notice) want you to know how We protect your privacy and the measures We take to safeguard your information.
+That’s why Our Companies (The Chesapeake Life Insurance Company and Mid-West National Life Insurance Company of Tennessee, also referred to as “We,” “Our” or “Us” throughout this Notice) want you to know how We protect your privacy and the measures We take to safeguard your information.
 We understand the importance of protecting the confidentiality and security of nonpublic personal information about you that we may obtain during the course of the application process and/or during the course of Our relationship as insurer and insured.
 We have a long history of protecting Our customers’ privacy.

 In order to provide you with insurance products of the highest quality and with the service you deserve, it may be necessary for Us, from time to time, to collect nonpublic personal and financial information about you (the “Information”) and, in certain situations, to share that Information with others.
 The following notice describes Our policies and practices with regard to your Information.